-Nick Thomas, Operations Officer, is responsible for the maintenance of the Trust Risk Register and reporting to Trustees and Key Management.
-The main risks that the Academy Trust is exposed to are summarised below.
-For each of these risks the probability, impact and seriousness have been considered together with appropriate action and management plans:
+The Trust Operations Officer is responsible for the maintenance of the Trust Risk Register and reporting to Trustees and Key Management.
+The main risks that the Academy Trust is exposed are summarised below.
+For each of these risks, the business objective threatened, likelihood and impact have been considered together with appropriate control measures and contingency plans: